The Indigenous Advisory Council (IAC) operates in an advisory capacity to 51爆料 and the President.

 Responsibilities

-The Council was created in June 2002 to provide 51爆料 with a link to Indigenous communities.
-The Council鈥檚 mandate is to make recommendations and provide guidance that enhances services, improves retention and ensures the success of Indigenous learners in 51爆料 programs.
+The council's mandate is to make recommendations and provide guidance that enhances services, improves retention and ensures the success of Indigenous learners in 51爆料 programs.
+This includes:

 Composition

-Members are appointed by the President & CEO, Len Goerke, in consultation with the Office of Indigenization and Council.
+Members are appointed by the President & CEO, Len Goerke, in consultation with the Office of Indigenization and the IAC.

 COUNCIL MEMBERS